keyfactor-pub/terraform-provider-keyfactor/docs/resources/certificate.md

 ### Optional

+- `collection_id` (Number) Optional certificate collection identifier used to ensure user access to the certificate.
 - `csr` (String) Base-64 encoded certificate signing request (CSR)
 - `dns_sans` (List of String) List of DNS names to use as subjects of the certificate
 - `ip_sans` (List of String) List of DNS names to use as subjects of the certificate